openstack/neutron/doc/source/devref/openvswitch_agent.rst

   strategy for OVS deployments that are unable to adopt DPDK.

-* Open Flow (B) is compelling because it will allow Neutron to unlock the full potential of Open vSwitch, at the expenses of development and operations effort.
+* Open Flow (B) is compelling because it will allow Neutron to unlock the full potential of Open vSwitch, at the expense of development and operations effort.
 The development is confined within the boundaries of the Neutron community in order to address vlan awareness and transparency (as two distinct use cases, ie. to be adopted